RamadanAhmed/ann_char/ReadMe.txt

-I'm trying to update the library to use modern c++ so first I added CMake support then I will try to edit the code to be more c++
+I'm trying to update the library to use modern c++ so first I added CMake support then I will try to edit the code to be more modern c++

 Original Readme.txt
 ----------------------------------